This article has links to products and services we love, which we may make commission from.

 - Here is advice on how to deal with emergencies while camping.

-As you are not supposed to wild camp near roads, you will need leave your car as you hike to your camping spot.
+Since wild camping is not allowed near roads, you will need to leave your car as you hike to your camping spot.

-That being said, these rules are in place to protect you, locals and the environment and not infringe on your rights to explore the Highlands so be smart but have fun.
+These rules are in place to protect you, the locals, and the environment and not infringe on your rights to explore the Highlands, so be smart but have fun.

 Camping Gear List